Waste King

 Clogged Drain Line / P-Trap

-Garbage disposal backs up into the sink; water drains very slowly or not at all when disposal is off.
+Garbage disposal backs up into the sink; water drains very slowly or not at all when the disposal is off.

 Advertisements